“Looking for Mr. Goodbar” – The Quest to Find Male Native Plants

-While searching for native plants for clients this spring, I have once again encountered the annoying challenge of trying to find male pollinators for female plants when plants are dioecious (male and female plants).
+While searching for native plants for clients this season, I have once again encountered the annoying challenge of trying to find male pollinators for female plants when plants are dioecious (male and female plants).
 Conventional nurseries and native nurseries alike often fail to deliver the goods.
-It’s a serious problem for those of us who want to plant for wildlife, especially when we want to provide fruit for birds and other creatures.
-Read this article and ask your native nursery to meet the Mr. Goodbar challenge!
+It’s a serious problem for those of us who want to plant for wildlife, especially when we want to provide fruit for birds and other creatures, and nutritious pollen for bees.
+Read this article and then ask your nursery of garden center to meet the Mr. Goodbar challenge!

 Quite a few of our native plants are dioecious – plants are either male or female.
 With dioecious plants that bear fruit, you need both male and female plants for pollination and fruit production.
 Why care?
 Well, consider how important native fruits are for wildlife species that have evolved with regional native plants.
 A Cedar Waxwing without the fruit of an Eastern redcedar (for which it is named), is an unhappy bird.